Master of Arts in Counseling

 To accommodate students who work and/or have other substantial demands placed upon their time, courses are offered during the evenings and/or late afternoon.
 Important exceptions to this schedule are the Pre-practicum, Practicum and Internship experiences.
 While some placements permit flexible scheduling, many place restrictions on scheduling.
 Since these experiences are an essential component of counselor training, students must plan for the flexibility that will allow them to complete these requirements.

 Candidates will be subject to an ongoing dispositional assessment coordinated by the faculty advisor in collaboration with cooperating course instructors, faculty supervisors, and site supervisors.
 In order for a candidate to advance academically from semester-to-semester, advance to a Field Placement or graduate with an M.A.
-Psychology degree, they must hold no unresolved “0” or “-1” scores in their dispositional record.
+Counseling degree, they must hold no unresolved "0" or "-1" scores in their dispositional record.

 - A Bachelor's degree from an accredited college or university.